Background blur

 How to Practice Nadi Shodhana

-2. Bring your right hand to your face.
-Gently place your thumb on the right nostril and your ring finger on the left nostril.
-Rest your index and middle fingers between your eyebrows or curl them towards your palm.
+2. Prepare Your Hand: Bring your right hand towards your face.
+Gently place your thumb on the side of your right nostril and your ring finger on the side of your left nostril.
+Your index and middle fingers can rest lightly between your eyebrows or be curled towards your palm.

-3. Close your right nostril with your thumb and inhale slowly and deeply through your left nostril.
+3. Begin the Breath: Close your right nostril with your thumb and slowly inhale through your left nostril, feeling your belly and rib cage expand.

-4. Release your thumb and close your left nostril with your ring finger.
-Exhale slowly through your right nostril.
+4. Switch and Exhale: Gently release your thumb, close your left nostril with your ring finger, and exhale slowly through your right nostril.

-5. Keep the left nostril closed and inhale slowly and fully through your right nostril.
+5. Inhale and Switch: Keeping the left nostril closed, inhale slowly through your right nostril.

-6. Close your right nostril with your thumb, release your ring finger, and exhale through your left nostril.
+6. Complete the Round: Close your right nostril with your thumb, release your ring finger, and exhale through your left nostril.
+This completes one round.

 Episode Transcript